-10-9B-15-2: ROAD GRADE:
+10-9B-15-2: ROAD GRADE:-All roads shall conform to city code 10-15C-2 STREETS AND ROADS

-- A. No street shall have a grade of more than eight percent (8%), except that the planning commission may recommend, and the city council approve up to a ten percent (10%) grade for short straight stretches of roadway under three hundred feet (300') in length. - a.
+- A. No major collector/arterial street shall have a grade of more than eight percent (8%) and no local street shall have a grade of more than ten percent (10%), except that the planning commission may recommend, and the city council approve, up to an additional 2 percent (2%) grade for short straight stretches of roadway under three hundred feet (300') in length. - a.
 The commission must conclude that the eight percent (8%) standard would result in undesirable extra earthwork or circuitous routes and that the proposed steep grade section will not result in the establishment of a hazardous condition.
 It is the responsibility of the developer to present evidence that the additional allowance in grade is desirable. - b.
-The city engineer and fire chief shall provide recommendation regarding hazardous conditions and any other concerns on the proposed steep grade sections. - B. It must also be demonstrated that for dead end or temporary stubbed streets constructed on grades over eight percent (8%), that the road shall not be constructed in a manner that would make adjacent future development be out of compliance with the three hundred foot (300') requirement.
-Discuss slopes allowable with the need to get plows and firetrucks up in the winter.
+The city engineer shall provide recommendation regarding hazardous conditions and any other concerns on the proposed steep grade sections.

+B. It must also be demonstrated that for dead end or temporary stubbed streets constructed on grades over eight percent (8%), that the road shall not be constructed in a manner that would make adjacent future development be out of compliance with the three hundred foot (300') requirement.